mccajd/Quintessential/README.md

+﻿Note: this branch contains the source for the GAME JAM version of the game.

-﻿# Q U I N T E S S E N T I A L .
+# Q U I N T E S S E N T I A L .

 A puzzle adventure game created for the Pirate Software Game Jam 15, with **Shadows and Alchemy** as the theme of the jam.